Thursday, February 26, 2009

 Michigan: It's hard to imagine how Tommy Amaker's tenure could have been any more destructive to Wolverine basketball.
 Players didn't develop, and the team didn't win (though they were the team to beat in the NIT).
 While Michigan will likely be on the wrong side of the bubble debate when it's all said and done, Beilein has the Michigan program headed in the right direction.

-The Spartans look like the class of a highly competitive Big Ten.
+Michigan State: The Spartans look like the class of a highly competitive Big Ten.
 Still, there's room for improvement.
 Junior Raymar Morgan has played well but nowhere close to the type of break out year that some predicted.
 Plus, he's dealing with walking pneumonia.
 Senior Goran Suton is averaging only 0.1 points per game more than he did during his sophomore campaign.
 And highly-touted freshman Delvon Roe is just rounding into form coming off two knee surgeries.
 The wild card here may be the continued development of sophomore Durrell Summers.
 The wiry 6-4 sophomore has shown signs of his offensive potential as of late.
 In three of his last six games, Summers topped 20 points (26 at Ohio State, 21 at Iowa, and 21 against a defensive-minded Minnesota club).
 If Summers can become more consistent, the Spartans have a chance at the Final Four.

-During the two years preceding Tubby Smith's arrival, the Golden Gophers went 16-15 and 9-22.
+Minnesota: During the two years preceding Tubby Smith's arrival, the Golden Gophers went 16-15 and 9-22.
 In Tubby's first year, Minnesota went 20-14 overall and 8-10 in the Big Ten, which equaled the total number of conference wins for the Gophers during the two preceding seasons combined.
 Simply put, Smith has done a masterful job, and the future looks bright in Minneapolis.
 Smith added a talented freshman class to his roster this year, and another stellar recruiting class has been lined up for next year.
 Still, the current Gophers are nothing to sneeze at.
 Al Nolen and Devoe Joseph give the Gophers two solid point guards.
 Lawrence Westbrook provides the scoring, Blake Hoffarber the shooting, talented freshmen Ralph Sampson III and Colton Iverson solid play in the post, and forward Damian Johnson is a lockdown defender.
 However, Minnesota has been a little erratic as of late.
 After beating Illinois 59-36 two weeks ago (yes, that's right Minnesota held a tournament team to 36 points), the Gophers got whipped by Michigan State 76-47.
 Smith's squad will need to be more consistent down the stretch, but look for the Gophers to end up with around a 7 to 9 seed come March.

-A very unorthodox team but interesting to watch.
+Northwestern: A very unorthodox team but interesting to watch.
 Wins against Florida State and at Michigan State have been the highlights of a very nice season for Northwestern.
 Quite the turnaround for a team that went 8-22 last season.
 Unfortunately, the Wildcats' heartbreaking 60-59 home loss to Illinois may have sealed their NIT fate.
 Still, things are looking up for the first time in a long time in Evanston.

-The Buckeyes are flying under the radar, despite putting together quite a resume.
+Ohio State: The Buckeyes are flying under the radar, despite putting together quite a resume.
 Thad Matta's club has knocked off Miami, Notre Dame, Butler, Purdue, and Minnesota.
 The Buckeyes are young and talented, and Evan Turner appears to be ready to become the go-to scorer the Buckeyes need down the stretch.
 Standing at 17-5 overall and 7-4 in conference, expect the Buckeyes to end up with between a 5 and 6 seed in March.

 Penn State: After a three-game losing streak, the surprisingly competitive Nittany Lions' hopes for NCAA tournament glory were on life support heading into Saturday's contest with Minnesota.
 With the Nittany Lions upset of the Gophers, however, a .500 finish in a strong conference is a real possibility.
 But will it be enough?
 Probably not, as Penn State's best non-conference win is over Georgia Tech.
 If the perennial conference doormats come up short, it will be a missed opportunity, as star sophomore Talor Battle will be losing the services of talented seniors Jamelle Cornley and Stanley Pringle.

-It's hard to get a read on just how good Purdue really is.
+Purdue: It's hard to get a read on just how good Purdue really is.
 The Boilermakers have won seven of their last nine (or one of their last three).
 Three of their six total losses have occurred with Robbie Hummel on the bench.
 While Purdue may have been slightly overrated to begin the season, Matt Painter's Baby Boilers are a year older and could make a run come tourney time (but they need Hummel healthy).
 The similarities between the defense played at Purdue and Duke are interesting to examine.
 Purdue isn't quite as good on the perimeter as Duke (though Chris Kramer and Keaton Grant are excellent defenders).
 But the Boilermakers have a true shot-blocker (JaJuan Johnson), which the Blue Devils lack.
 However, despite both teams' obvious defensive talents, they both lack a true bruiser to provide a physical presence in the paint.
 In the end, this deficiency will likely be both teams' undoing.
 Which brings us to the story no one is talking about -- Purdue really misses the services of power forward Scott Martin who transferred to Notre Dame.
 Martin probably got the least amount of attention of Painter's Baby Boilers (Hummel, E'Twaun Moore, Johnson, and Martin), but he added toughness in the post.
 While not exactly a bruiser, Martin was a scrapper who wasn't afraid to mix it up.

-It's hard to believe, but Bo Ryan is sort of on the hot seat.
+Wisconsin: It's hard to believe, but Bo Ryan is sort of on the hot seat.
 Wisconsin fans have grown accustomed to winning, especially on their home floor, and the Badgers have already lost nine games, including a six-game conference losing streak (sandwiched between two three-game conference winning streaks).
 Additionally, Ryan's team has dropped four games within the usually friendly confines of the Kohl Center.
 Despite these disappointments, the Badgers still have a chance at the tourney.
 They're sitting at .500 in Big Ten play and still have two games against Indiana on the schedule.
 If the Badgers can sneak into the tourney, the meat grinder that is the Wisconsin offense will likely cause trouble for out-of-conference opponents.

 Player of the Year: Manny Harris, Michigan